 Each Non-Executive Director receives a fee for serving as a Director of the Company and on relevant Board Committees, if applicable.
 The level of each Non-Executive Director's fee is commensurate with the workload and responsibilities undertaken.
 According to the Company's Constitution and the ASX Listing Rules, the aggregate remuneration of Non-Executive Directors must not exceed an amount determined by the Shareholders from time to time at a General Meeting (Non-Executive Fee Pool).
 An amount up to the Non-Executive Fee Pool is then allocated among the Non-Executive Directors as Directors' fees, as determined by the Board on the recommendation of the Remuneration and Nomination Committee (Remuneration Committee).
 The Non-Executive Fee Pool, set by Shareholders at the Annual General Meeting held on 26 May 2011, is AUD 275,000 per annum.
-Shareholders determined the amount of the Non-Executive Fee Pool having regard to the recommendation of fees paid to non-executive directors of comparable companies.
+Shareholders determined the amount of the Non-Executive Fee Pool having regard to the recommendation of the Board.
+That recommendation was, in turn, based on the recommendation of the Remuneration Committee, made based on a consideration of fees paid to non-executive directors of comparable companies.